By Meredith Bodgas + Brandon Perlman

 Q4 is our best quarter.

 Why?
 Everyone and their mom want to test and learn so they can set the appropriate budgets and KPIs for the year ahead.
-As we set our sights on 2021, right on time, the Social Studies team is inundated with meeting requests, RFIs, RFPs and ABRs from fast growing DTC companies, legacy consumer brands, venture-backed startups and virtually every type of business in between.
-Now is the moment when next year’s vital strategies get set, budgets allocated and tests commence.
+As we set our sights on 2021, right on time, the Social Studies team is inundated with meeting requests, RFIs, RFPs, and ABRs from fast-growing DTC companies, legacy consumer brands, venture-backed startups, and virtually every type of business in between.
+Now is the moment when next year’s vital marketing strategies get set, budgets allocated and tests commence.

 But just because your business needs an influence strategy, working with a bunch of influencers because it’s “the thing to do” makes as much sense as putting on a jacket without looking at the weather outside.
 How do we know?
 Social Studies is a pioneer in the influence space, as a five-year-old agency dedicated to this emerging space.
 In fact, we’ve been around long enough to have learned that it’s influence marketing–not influencer marketing, which is merely a tactic, says Social Studies founder and CEO Brandon Perlman.
 “To do it well and long term, it has to be an always-on program,” not “oh, hey, a holiday’s coming up; let’s work with whoever to get influencer support.”
 Before you set off, you must ask yourself these four questions.

 QUESTION 1.
 What does influence mean to you?
 (Alternatively, “what influence do you want to have over your end-user or core consumer?”)